htmcharles/Mqtt-LightControl/README.md

 1. Click the "Turn ON" button in the web interface
    - The light bulb in the browser will turn on
-   - The Python terminal will show: "💡 Light is TURNED ON"
+   - The Python GUI will show: "💡 Light is TURNED ON"

 2. Click the "Turn OFF" button in the web interface
    - The light bulb in the browser will turn off
-   - The Python terminal will show: "💡 Light is TURNED OFF"
+   - The Python GUI will show: "💡 Light is TURNED OFF"

 ## How It Works